linz/lidar-qc/README.md

 pip install --editable .
 ```

+## License
+This repository is licensed under the MIT license.
+For more information see the [license file](./LICENSE).

 ## Usage
 The application is called using linz-lidar-qc.
 Use `--help` for more information on the application.